College of Science and Health > Academics > Biological Sciences > Undergraduate

 The Department of Biological Sciences provides programs for both Biology majors and non-majors.
-For its majors, the department offers six different concentrations.
+For its majors, the department offers seven different concentrations.
 Selecting a concentration allows students to have a moderate degree of specialization in one of several areas.

 Additionally, the department provides courses for the life science components of non-biology majors (e.g. nursing, physical education, chemistry, environmental science, psychology) as well as prerequisite courses for those who intend to later apply for entrance elsewhere into specialized programs such as physical therapy, occupational therapy, pharmacy, and dentistry.
 The Department of Biological Sciences provides those students with both academic and career counseling during their years at DePaul University.